yuceelege/Starling2/README.md

 # Custom Neural Network Deployment

 You need to modify voxl-tflite-server repository for your specific neural network model to deploy custom neural networks e.g. adjust the input output tensors to be compatible with your target model.
-Let’s your custom model as custom_network without loss of generality.
+Let your custom model be called as custom_network without loss of generality.
 Here are the steps to add your own model:

 ---